Cleod9/as3js/Readme.md

 - Converts ActionScript 3.0 code into readable JavaScript output (Leveraging [ImportJS](https://github.com/Cleod9/importjs) and [OOPS.js](https://github.com/Cleod9/oopsjs))
 - Recursively parses directories for ActionScript files and automatically resolves import dependencies
 - Concatenation into a single .js file
+- Support for Vector type syntax (transpiles to a standard Array)
 - Support for the '*' wildcard symbol for imports
 - Support for AS3's default argument values and the "...rest" argument
 - Support for the "super" keyword up to the parent level